rananna/back-to-the-future-timecircuits/readme.md

 ### Hardware & Display Management
 * **Dual I2C Bus:** The HT16K33 display driver chip only allows for 8 unique addresses on a single bus (0x70 to 0x77).
 To control all 12 displays, the project cleverly splits them: 8 displays (Destination and Present rows) are on one I2C bus, and the remaining 4 (Last Time Departed row) are on a second I2C bus.
 This is an elegant solution that avoids the need for a more complex I2C multiplexer.
-* **State Machines:** The application's state is managed through several `enum` types and handler functions (`handleDisplayAnimation`, `handleMalfunction`, etc.).
-This allows for complex, multi-stage sequences to be executed in a clean, non-blocking way, ensuring the main loop is always free to handle other tasks.
+* **State Machine Logic:** The application's state is managed through several `enum` types (e.g., `AnimationPhase`, `MalfunctionPhase`, `BootSequenceState`) and handler functions in the main loop (`handleDisplayAnimation`, `handleMalfunction`, etc.).
+This creates a robust state machine where only one major display mode can be active at a time, preventing conflicting animations and ensuring smooth transitions between states like "animating," "malfunctioning," and "normal operation."
+* **LittleFS Filesystem**: The web interface is not stored directly in the program's memory.
+Instead, all the HTML, CSS, and JavaScript files from the `data` directory are uploaded to the ESP32's onboard flash memory using the LittleFS filesystem.
+The asynchronous web server then reads these files from the flash and serves them to the user's browser on demand.

 ### Handling SSL/TLS on the ESP32
 Securely connecting to modern APIs via HTTPS (SSL/TLS) is one of the most memory-intensive operations a microcontroller can perform.